 WordPress offers a huge range of features and functions.
 It also powers 20 percent of self-hosted websites.
 Not all hackers will try to access your website to edit the content or take it down.
 Sometimes they want to fill the website with spam advertising or malware.
 Don’t let this happen to you!
-Here’s what you need to know about WordPress security issues.
+Here’s what you need to know about WordPress website security issues.

 Is WordPress Secure?

 WordPress itself is a secure platform, in the sense that developers keep it up-to-date and plug any holes that hackers could exploit.

 Once you install it onto your web host, things start to get tricky.

 On its own, WordPress doesn’t have any built-in security.
 Your website host may offer security services but you would need to check what these are.

 Shared hosting providers often scan for suspicious activity.
 They also manage their own hardware and software for updates.

 Managed WordPress hosting services provide security as part of your package.
 That might include website backups, updates, and monitoring across their network.